outscale/terraform-provider-outscale/docs/data-sources/image.md

 * `tags` - One or more tags associated with the OMI.
     * `key` - The key of the tag, with a minimum of 1 character.
     * `value` - The value of the tag, between 0 and 255 characters.
+* `tpm_mandatory` - If true, a virtual Trusted Platform Module (vTPM) is mandatory for VMs created from this OMI.
+If false, a vTPM is not mandatory.